gabrc52/mattermost-to-matrix/README.md

 * Some emoji reactions may not work due to emoji variation selectors (#17)
 * Presence / online status
 * Deletions from Mattermost->Matrix when the message contains multiple attachments
+* Room name changes, or other team changes

 Due to platform differences: